learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 }
 ```

+Luckily, you will not often need to concern yourself with the specifics of how
+JSON is structured.
+As mentioned above, we will use built-in tools to convert
+JavaScript objects into JSON and vice versa.
+However, it is important to
+recognize JSON when you see it.

 If you are curious about JSON syntax, there are many JSON validators online like
 [this one](https://jsonlint.com/) that will confirm if your JSON is formatted
 correctly.